lkiesow/leihs-wiki/leihs-Admin-Guide.md

          bind_dn: *****
          bind_pwd: ******

-You may have to adapt the +search_field+ option to point at the LDAP attribute that contains your usernames.
-The +search_field+ dictates what users will have to write in the "Login" field on login.
+You may have to adapt the `search_field` option to point at the LDAP attribute that contains your usernames.
+The `search_field` dictates what users will have to write in the "Login" field on login.

 #### Modifying app/controllers/authenticator/ldap_authentication_controller.rb